RESOURCE ENHANCEMENT AND PROTECTION (REAP)

 - REAP tax credits may be sold, and there are individuals and corporations that wish to reduce their tax liability by purchasing tax credits.
 Several brokers in Pennsylvania help arrange tax credit sales.

-The Commission is currently accepting applications for the REAP program.
-The release of tax credits is contingent upon final passage of a revenue bill to balance the FY2017 PA budget.
-The FY 2017 REAP Applications and Guidelines are available for download in the "Forms" section located near the top of this page, or by contacting the Commission at (717) 705-4032.
+The State Conservation Commission will begin accepting FY 2016 REAP applications on August 1, 2016.
+The FY 2016 REAP Applications and Guidelines are available for download in the "Forms" section located near the top of this page, or by contacting the Commission at (717) 705-4032.